Updated July 2019

 To be sold in the UK – indeed, anywhere in the EU - a helmet must pass the relevant safety standard: EN1078.
 To pass this, helmets are strapped onto a dummy head and dropped onto a variety of anvil shapes, the impact speed corresponding to a fall from your bicycle at around 12-13mph.
 A helmet might also pass other standards.
 Most are comparable, although the independent Snell B90 and B95 standards are more stringent.

 Within a given standard, one helmet is unlikely to offer significantly better protection than another.
 A more expensive helmet will probably be lighter, better ventilated, more comfortable, more stylish, or have features the cheaper helmet doesn't.
 But the cheaper helmet is probably just as tough.

 Choosing a Bicycle Helmet that Fits and is Effective

-To be effective, a helmet must fit and must be properly adjusted and positioned.
+To be effective, road bike helmets must fit and be properly adjusted and positioned.
 The brim should be no more than a couple of fingers’ width above your eyebrows, so it’s just visible in the very top of your vision.
 The straps should be snug but not tight.
 The Y of the straps should meet under each earlobe, and you should be able to get one or two fingers under the buckled chinstrap.
 It can take a while to adjust the straps until they’re just right.
 Take that time.